Mohammad-Anas-Imroz/excel-sales-finance-analytics/README.md

 ## Overview

-This project builds a two-part analytics suite — a **Sales Report** and a **Finance Report** — designed to surface actionable insights from raw business data.
+This project builds a two-part analytics suite  (a **Sales Report** and a **Finance Report**) designed to surface actionable insights from raw business data.
 Each report targets a specific decision-making layer: operational sales performance and strategic financial planning.

 ---